 The remaining 20% of strokes are hemorrhagic in nature that results in bleeding in and around the brain.
-Here, a blood vessel ruptures, resulting in the blood to leak into brain tissue or around the brain.
-Brain tissue that comes into direct contact with the blood is irritated and can result in a scar tissue to form in the brain, sometimes leading to seizures.
+Here, a blood vessel ruptures, resulting in the blood leaking into brain tissue or around the brain.
+Brain tissue that comes into direct contact with the blood is irritated and can result in scar tissue forming in the brain, sometimes leading to seizures.

 One or more of the above-mentioned symptoms are present in both hemorrhagic and ischemic strokes.
 Symptoms of a TIA (transient ischemic attack) are also the same, but they usually disappear within an hour.

 Symptoms of a hemorrhagic stroke may also include the following:

 1) Sudden severe headache

 The sooner you get help, the more doctors can do to prevent complete or permanent damage to part of your brain.

 Note: A stroke is a medical emergency.
 Anyone suspected of having a stroke should be taken immediately to a medical facility for diagnosis and treatment.